nhartner/xrpl-rust-jna-demo/README.md

 To update the signing library, checkout that project and run:

 ```
-cargo build
+cargo build --release
-cargo package
 ```

-Then copy `./target/debug/libsigning_lib_rs.dylib` to `src/main/resources` in this project.
+Then copy `./target/release/libsigning_lib_rs.dylib` to `src/main/resources` in this project.